Try this trivial(!) paper folding activity to see the power of divide and conquer.

 - divide and conquer

-On Christmas Day (or a birthday) try this paper folding challenge.
+On Christmas Day or when wrapping presents (or a birthday) try this paper folding challenge.
 If there is a small child in the family, they are probably sat on the floor, surrounded by vast piles of half torn paper.
 Challenge everyone to do the following:

 Find the biggest, thinnest piece of wrapping paper you can.
 Smooth it flat.
 Ask everyone to guess how many times they can fold it in half.
 Now, just fold it in half, then in half again, then in half again, halving the area of the paper each time.
 What is the challenge?
 Simply to fold it in half repeatedly like this just 10 or more times in total!